BlidDev/Niv/wiki/time.md

 **Desc:**

-Returns whether the amount of time elapsed since timer object with id: `id` last reset in milliseconds is equal or greater than its iternal `delay`.
+Returns whether the time elapsed, in milliseconds, since timer object with id `id` last reset is equal to or greater than its iternal `delay`.

 **Return value:** `BOOL`.